JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 ---
-title: "AWS Cloud"
+title: "Deployment"
-linkTitle: "AWS Cloud"
+linkTitle: "Deployment"
-weight: 1
+weight: 10
 description: >
   How to deploy HortaCloud to your own AWS account
 ---